Logan1x/PixelArtMaker/README.md

 # PixelArtMaker
-This Repo contains Code for [Pixel Art Maker](http://logan1x.me/PixelArtMaker/) project done for udacity nanodegree.
+This Repo contains Code for [Pixel Art Maker](http://logan1x.me/PixelArtMaker/) project done for udacity nanodegree.This is web app that allows users to draw pixel art on a customizable canvas!
 This page is Web and Mobile responsive.
-Here are some samples how website looks like.
+Here are some samples screenshots to see how website looks like.

 ---